Nasa28/Directory-of-Hotels-in-Nigeria/README.md

 # Directory of Hotels in nigeria

 This project is my HTML & CSS Capstone Project in the Microverse program.
-It is a sample website of Directory of Hotels in a Nigeria.
+It is a sample website of Directory of Hotels in  Nigeria.

 ![screenshot](assets/images/readme-a.png)
 ![screenshot](assets/images/readme-b.png)